matthew-edelmann/capstone_/README.md

 ### Queens:

-These models are overall very good.
+These models are overall very good based on all metrics.

 #### Baseline: